neandrake/dicom-pipe/dcmpipe_dict_builder/readme.md

 # dcmpipe_dict_builder #

-This crate is a library which can be used for parsing the DICOM standard (in XML format) and producing Rust code definitions and lookup maps (using `phf` crate).
+This crate provides functionality for parsing the XML format of the DICOM standard to produce Rust code definitions of tags, transfer syntaxes, UIDs, etc. as well as lookup maps built with `phf`.

-The goal is to eventually be a general crate for managing tag libraries, include private tag libraries.
+Eventually this will generalize for managing private dictionaries as well.